National archaeological park of China: Regulation

 On 17 December 2009, the State Administration of Cultural Heritage issued the National Archaeological Park Administration Measures.
 According to the regulation, an archaeological site must meet five criteria before applying for national archaeological park status: it must be a Major Historical and Cultural Site Protected at the National Level; its provincial-level government has issued and implemented measures to protect the site; an archaeological work plan has been approved and commenced; has an archaeological park plan in compliance with the protection measures; has a specialized administration entity with corporate status.

 List of national archaeological parks

 23 archaeological sites applied for the national archaeological park designation in 2010.
 On 9 October 2010, the State Administration of Cultural Heritage (SACH) announced the first batch of 12 parks whose applications were approved.

 In December 2013, the SACH announced the second batch of 12 national archaeological parks.
-In December 2017, the third batch of 12 national archaeological parks was announced, bringing the total to 36.
+In December 2017, the third batch of 12 national archaeological parks was announced.
+In December 2022, the fourth batch of 19 national archaeological parks was announced, bringing the total to 55.